cosmos72/hyperluminal-mem/README.md

       with plain `msize`, `mread` and `mwrite`, i.e. it is NOT possible to specify a customized logic to serialize/deserialize the slots.

-   3. it must be possible to construct the object with some initial (dummy) slot values in order to pass it to `mread-object-slots`, which will set the actual slot values.
+   3. it must be possible to construct the object with some initial, dummy slot values in order to pass it to `mread-object-slots`.
+      This function will then set the actual slot values.

    4. by default, *all* slots are serialized/deserialized.
 To override this behaviour, programmers can specialize the generic function `mlist-object-slots`,